nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 <img src="figs/timex.png" alt="tsplot easy legend"  width="70%">

 Notice that in the first case the dates on the time axis are missing.
-The script `timex` takes the 'unix time stamp' dates from the `xts` data file and converts them to decimal time; e.g., September 1, 2010 is approximately 2010.668.
+The script `timex` takes the 'unix time stamp' dates from the `xts` data file and converts them to decimal time; e.g., September 1, 2010 is approximately 2010.666 because it is the 243th of that year (Jan 1 being day zero).

 <br/><br/>